 Bore Tide Cabin

-Bore Tide Cabin is a US Forest Service cabin attached to the Bird Creek campground.
+Bore Tide Cabin is an Alaska State Parks cabin attached to the Bird Creek campground.
 The campground is 20 miles south of Anchorage, and the cabin is on a driveway off of the north side of the campground.
 If the gates are open, you can drive right up to it.
 Although the location is very close to a fairly busy campground and highway, the cabin has a very secluded feel to it aside from the highway noise.
 The cabin is open and available year-round, but the camp ground is not and the gate is locked in the winter.

 Firewood was not advertised, so we brought our own.
 However, we were pleasantly surprised to find a stocked wood pile with wood splitting tools stored inside.
 Water is available from pump wells in the campground, and the campground toilets are about 100 yards away.